-To compare the performance of the system using interference mitigation based on CE and SE Monte-Carlo simulations of a Long Term Evolution - Advanced (LTE-A) like system with 3 macro BSs (forming 120°sectors) and 18 micro BSs (in 9 sites), as shown in Fig. 1, have been used.
+To compare the performance of the system using interference mitigation based on CE and SE Monte-Carlo simulations of a Long Term Evolution - Advanced (LTE-A) like system with 3 macro BSs (forming 120° sectors) and 18 micro BSs (in 9 sites), as shown in Fig. 1, have been used.
 All BSs are assumed to transmit using the same frequency and bandwidth, equal to 2.6 GHz and 20 MHz, respectively.
 Full interference model has been implemented including links between each BS and each UE, with the channel propagation conditions determined based on models proposed in [13].
-At each time instant there were 300 UEs uniformly distributed on the streets, hence only outdoor transmission has been considered.
+We assume that in each transmission time interval (TTI), a BS can schedule at most 10 UEs.
 The maximum transmission power for macro BSs was set to 46 dBm, whereas for micro BSs it was 33 dBm.
 It was assumed that all BSs and UEs equip only single antenna and UEs are stationary.